itohamy/JA-POLS_v0/README.md

 ## Usage
 JA-POLS method includes 3 steps that run in separate modules:
-- Joint alignment
+- Joint alignment: align all input images to a common coordinate system
 - Learning of two tasks:
     - Partially-overlapping Local Subspaces (the background)
     - Alignment prediction
 - BG/FG separation for a (previously-unseen) input frame

-Configuration parameters: the file config.py include all required parameters of the 3 modules.
+Configuration parameters: the file config.py includes all required parameters for the 3 modules.

 Before start running the code, insert the following config parameter: